tensorflow/community/rfcs/20200616-keras-multihead-attention.md

 `tf.keras.layers.Attention`.
 In the reduced case of `tf.keras.layers.Attention`, the shape is (batch_size, target_length, source_length).
 Whenever
 `attention_mask` is specified, the `mask` argument is OK to be skipped.

+* TFA `MultiHeadAttention` Deprecation and Re-mapping

+[MultiHeadAttention](https://github.com/tensorflow/addons/blob/master/tensorflow_addons/layers/multihead_attention.py) has been released.
+The proposed `MultiHeadAttention` has similar `__init__` arguments and `call` interface, where the minor differences are argument names and the attention `mask` shape.
+We expect the new `MultiHeadAttention` keras layer will cover the functionalities.
+Once the implementation are merged as experimental layers, we will work with TF Addons team to design the deprecation and re-mapping procedure.

 ### Alternatives Considered